b18jenli/boxinatorApp/README.md

     > Weight can't be a negative number

 6. When a box is succesfully saved, an alert is executed and the page is reloaded.
-7. To be able to see the newly stored box, click button 'see table' above form or 'Listboxes' in the navbar.
+7. Right now there is no auto redirection to the view 'Listboxes'.
+To be able to see the newly stored box, click button 'see table' above form or 'Listboxes' in the navbar.
 You should then see this view:

 <img width="1426" alt="Skärmavbild 2022-02-28 kl  00 29 19" src="https://user-images.githubusercontent.com/49142647/155904856-3dba8bc4-f0ad-4cc4-88b6-776f2cf72357.png">

 8. The table shows 'receiver', 'weight', 'colour' and 'shipping cost' for all the boxes inserted.
+The colour picked in the form is also displayed.
+9. There is currently no way to alter or delete boxes from the table/database but you can add as many as you like.